 Writing Comments and Protests

 Your written comments and protests to the BLM can make a difference and get parcels pulled from a lease sale, but you have to do it right.
 Check out our Writing Comments that Stick checklist and our How to Navigate Oil and Gas Resources and Make a Comment tutorial for tips and processes.
 Want a deeper dive?
-Check out the video from our Public Lands Defense Workshop.
+Check out the video about writing Oil and Gas Lease Sale Comments we produced in conjunction with Wild Montana.

 Writing Comments That Stick (PDF)